MCP Server for Code Retrieval · v1.80.1 · 1,700+ ★

 Licensing

-Choose a single-product license for code or docs, or get both in a Munch Duo bundle.
+Choose a single-product license for code, docs, or data — or get all three in a Munch Trio bundle.
 All licenses are commercial-use licenses for the specified tier.

 Builder